Siteimprove/alfa/docs/guides/writing-a-parser.md

 const { either, end, option, right } = Parser;
 ```
 The types from `alfa-result` will be used by the parser to signal success or failure and the `Slice` type is used by the parser to consume an array of tokens in a memory efficient way.
-The functions, or combinators, from the `Parser` namespace that we will be using have been stored as `const`s for convenience.
+The functions, or combinators, from the `Parser` namespace that will be used have been stored as `const`s for convenience.

 We will implement two of the "atomic" parsers and leave out the rest as they are very similar.
 In the actual implementation in [#1339][PR] this was done in a more general way where a function generates the parser from an array of literal values.